 Key features:

-- Service Operations Workspace (SOW): unified workspace combining ITSM and IT operations context with configurable dashboards and visual task boards for streamlined agent productivity.
+- Service Operations Workspace (SOW): Unified workspace combining ITSM and IT operations context with configurable dashboards and visual task boards for streamlined agent productivity.

 - AI-powered automation: Now Assist provides incident summarization, resolution note generation, and intelligent ticket routing, while autonomous AI Agents handle complex workflows across departments.